-The objective of the National Platforms Fund is to provide research infrastructure, resources, and services that meet the needs of many research areas, and that may require periodic reinvestments to stay competitive internationally because of the nature of the technologies.
-To achieve this objective, a pan-Canadian approach or strategy that builds on and transcends the priorities and development plans of single institutions is needed, and requires the support of a number of partners and agencies.
-High Performance Computing has been identified as meeting the purpose and intent of this funding mechanism.
+The objective of the National Platforms Fund (NPF) is to provide research infrastructure, resources, and services that meet the needs of many research areas, and that may require periodic reinvestments to stay competitive internationally because of the nature of the technologies.
+This Fund is first being used to build on and sustain internationally competitive high performance computing resources in Canada.